teachingaway/teachingaway.github.io/office-hours.md

 Come chat about startup and technology law topics from raising money, to contract fine print, to trademarks and patent trolls.
 Discussions are informal and off-the-clock.

-- Whats a "provisional patent"?
+- What's a "provisional patent"?
 Is it important before a beta launch?
-- Whats the difference between ® and ™ after a brand?
+- What's the difference between ® and ™ after a brand?
 - How does a liquidation preference work?
 - When is a convertible note a good idea?

+We've been having a great time at these office hours, and learning a lot from the people who drop in.
+We'll try to write blog posts about common questions, like <a href="employee-inventions/">"when does a company own its employee's inventions?"</a>

 - - -